gaural-rathod07/Saas-Churn-Analytics-Dashboard_07/README.md

 - **Columns:** 21

 The dataset includes sample customer information such as contract type, tenure, monthly and total charges, and churn status.
+This project uses anonymized, public data for educational purposes.

 ---